Swedish Dental Association

 The Swedish Dental Association (Sveriges Tandläkarförbund) is the main odontological organization in Sweden.
 It deals with issues affecting the role of dentists, professional ethics, education and science.

-The Swedish Dental Association was established in 1908 and has currently some 9,500 members, of whom some 4,000 practice in the public dental service and 3,500 are private practitioners.
+The Swedish Dental Association was established in 1908 and has currently around 9,500 members, of whom around 4,000 members practice in the public dental service and 3,500 of them are private practitioners.
 In addition, some 250 teachers at the four Swedish dental faculties are members of the association.
-The association publishes two journals, the Tandläkartidningen and the Swedish Dental Journal, the latter published in English 4 times annually to present Swedish odontological research.
+The association publishes two journals, the Tandläkartidningen and the Swedish Dental Journal, the latter published in English, 4 times a year to present Swedish odontological research.